-The Apple Watch depends on an iPhone for pretty much everything – and its Bluetooth connection is an umbilical chord for all data, GPS and even Apple Watch apps.
-However, it's not completely useless if you happen to leave your phone behind.
+The Apple Watch depends on an iPhone for a lot of things, with its Bluetooth connection acting as an umbilical chord for all data, notifications and even Apple Watch apps.
+However, its smarts aren't completely lost if you happen to leave your phone behind.

-Essential reading: Ultimate Apple Watch guide for every user
+Essential reading: Ultimate Apple Watch Series 2 guide

-Read on for a full round up of all the things your Apple Watch can do when you leave your iPhone at home.
+Read on for a full round up of all the things your Apple Watch can do when you leave its big brother at home.

 Track your fitness